 A combination of lecture, group discussion, and hands-on experiences will be implemented throughout the semester.
 You will be evaluated based on your engagement, knowledge, and ability to apply the material to real world situations.
 Lectures will highlight selected topics from the required readings and more recent developments in the field.
 Class discussions are intended to clarify concepts and enhance student learning.
 Students are responsible for all required readings, whether or not discussed in class.
-The readings and lectures will be the primary sources of information for quizzes, exams, and papers.
-Quizzes are completed online and the lowest of 3 quiz scores will be dropped.
-Exams will consist of multiple choice, fill in the blank questions, and essay questions.
+The readings and lectures will be the primary sources of information for tests, papers, and in-class journaling.
+Exams will consist of multiple choice and fill in the blank questions.
 The final exam will be comprehensive, but at least 20% of the questions will come from the midterm exam.